What Key Supplements Should You Be Taking Daily?

 If you are not being individually guided by a healthcare practitioner, then a food-based, high-quality multivitamin is highly recommended.
 This will ensure that all of your bases are being covered.
 Even when the body is short of only one nutrient, it will not function optimally and other systems can be compromised.

-Some of our favorites for quality are this one without iron (not everyone needs iron so it’s always good to test your ferritin on your bi-annual blood work) and this one that does have iron.
+Some of our favorites for quality are Alpha Base Capsules without iron (not everyone needs iron so it’s always good to test your ferritin on your bi-annual blood work) and Pure Genomics Multivitamin that does have iron.
 There are many great food-based multi’s in the health food store as well.

 2. Fish Oil